 The Partnership is entitled to collect tolls in return for providing the services and, therefore, all of the consideration received is considered variable.
 As required by Topic 606, the Partnership uses significant judgments in estimating the total amount of tolls it expects to receive through to the end of the contract in 2056, which includes historical results and assumptions on traffic volume, toll pricing, changes in user behaviors, competition, inflation, population growth, and various economic factors.
 The Partnership estimates total consideration (i.e., transaction price) using an expected value method, however, as permitted by Topic 606, due to the duration of the estimation period and wide range of potential outcomes based on the assumptions discussed above, the Partnership constrains the estimate to the point at which it is not probable that there will be a significant likelihood of revenue reversal in the future.
 Changes in future economic trends and any other factors that impact user behavior could result in a material change in the forecasted amounts and a change in the estimated variable consideration (i.e., transaction price).
 The Partnership accounts for the VIP Miles program as reduction to revenue in the estimate of the transaction price.
 The transaction price has been allocated to each performance obligation based on the relative standalone selling price base as determined from an expected cost-plus margin analysis, which included an estimate of total costs that would be incurred by the Partnership to satisfy its obligations under the Contract.
 All of the transaction price allocated to the construction performance obligation has been recognized as revenue as the performance obligation is fully satisfied.
 The Partnership recognizes consideration allocated to the operating and maintenance performance obligation ratably over the period, using a time-based measure of progress.
-The Partnership will update its estimates of future toll collections and the amounts of the toll collections that should be constrained throughout the Contract period.
-Any changes to the estimate allocated to satisfied performance obligations will be recognized in earnings during the period.
+The Partnership updates its estimates of future toll collections and the amounts of the toll collections that should be constrained throughout the Contract period annually.
+Any changes made as a result to the estimated transaction price and allocated to satisfied performance obligations related to prior years are reflected in the current period.
+Changes to the estimated transaction price allocated to unsatisfied performance obligations will be recognized in earnings during future periods.

 (A Virginia limited partnership)

 Notes to Financial Statements

-December 31, 2019 and 2018
+December 31, 2020 and 2019